samrith-s/kanedama/frontend/README.md

 - Use es6 or later, do not use es5.
 - Do **not** use jquery.
-- Use vanilla css or sass / scss (compile to css via webpack loader).
+- Use vanilla css or CSS-in-JS.

 ### SIREN Api